 Your child has diarrhea and gas after feedings.
 This could also indicate a food allergy or intolerance.
 Blood in the stool is particularly worrisome.

 Typically, feeding-related causes of infant gas will emerge within an hour or so of eating.
-Otherwise, the gas could be more related to swallowing excess amounts of air throughout the day.
+Otherwise, the gas could be more related to swallowing excessive amounts of air throughout the day.

 When your child’s OK

 If your baby has gas, but is still feeding and returns to his or her typical temperament after it passes, then gas is just a part of being a baby.
 Some babies are more sensitive to having gas than others.
 As your baby gets older, they will gain better control of their muscles and nervous system, including how to release gas when it arises.
 Until then, you can try at-home treatment methods such as more frequent burping during feedings and cycling your baby’s legs to encourage the release of gas.